Potential for Future Disasters

 The Era of Difficult Oil Begins

-Virtually all new projects in the Gulf of Mexico are difficult and pose
+Virtually all new oil projects are difficult and pose

 described above are not cherry picked to emphasize